V1EngineeringInc/V1EngineeringInc-Docs/docs/lowrider/index.md

 ![!LR4 yz assm](../img/lr4/yzw4.jpg){: loading=lazy width="600"}

- * Run the small wires through the wire keepr first
+ * Run the small wires through the wire keeper first
- * Then run teh stepper wire to hold them all in.
+ * Then run the stepper wire to hold them all in.
- * If you are having a hard time do not pry the tab simply push the wires in with your pulley allen key or a flat head screwdriver.
+ * If you are having a hard time do not pry the tab, simply push the wires in with your pulley allen key or a flat head screwdriver.

 ![!LR4 yz assm](../img/lr4/yzw5.jpg){: loading=lazy width="600"}

  * All the wires should be to the back of the plate.
- * Feed them one at a time out the slot in the slot in the back.
+ * Feed them one at a time out of the slot in the slot in the back.

 ![!LR4 yz assm](../img/lr4/yzw6.jpg){: loading=lazy width="600"}

- * When you get all the wires through it is best to bundle them.
+ * When you get all the wires through, it is best to bundle them.

 ![!LR4 yz assm](../img/lr4/yzz1.jpg){: loading=lazy width="600"}